laravel/nova-docs/4.0/upgrade.md

 }),
 ```

-### Changes to Authorization
+### Authorization Precedence

-Nova 4 introduce following authorization breaking changes:
+Nova 4 introduce the following tweaks to authorization order / precedence:

-* `view` policy no longer depends on `viewAny` policy.
+* Authorizing a resource `view` permission no longer depends the `viewAny` permission.
-* Action can be executed regardless of `view` and `viewAny` policy.
+* Actions can be executed regardless of `view` and `viewAny` permissions.
-* Destructive Action now will use `canRun` method before checking on model policy.
+* Destructive actions will now authorize via their own `canRun` method before falling back to the model's policy.

-Further detail regarding authorization availables on the [policy documentation](./resources/authorization.html#policies).
+Further detail regarding Nova authorization is available within the [policy documentation](./resources/authorization.html#policies).

-### Preventing Accidental Form Abandonment

-Nova 4 now will automatically add Prevent Form Abandonment to Resource CRUD and Action Modal, it'll now warn users when they attempt to abandon the form.